 Although it’s good to visit hot springs in Iceland that are not the Blue Lagoon any time of year, you will have a better chance of having more space to spread out.
 Do give the top places to stay a soak a head’s up first – several were closed for revocations during the winter months.
 But reserving spa treatments, tours and other excursions are definitely possible during any time of year.
 Do note the weather, of course – I really wanted to horseback ride but it was way too cold in January to do so!

 The cold never bothered me anyway!
 I grew up in a snowy climate, so visiting Iceland in January didn’t seem like a big deal.
-Yes, it was freezing temperatures, but it wasn’t anything I hadn’t seen in other cold weather places.
+Yes, it was freezing temperatures, but it wasn’t anything I hadn’t seen in other cold weather places for whose habitants we recommend to use this post and learn more about the best heating system you can get.
 However, winters in Iceland are very windy, which made it hard to stay at outdoor points of interest for long stretches of time.

 By the way, you also can’t do the full drive or a tour in the winter on the Golden Circle.
 Many of the northern roads are closed due to snow and climate.
 If planning to do an Iceland trip in the winter, stick to Reykjavik and the southern coast, which is doable any time of year.